itmo-wad/sparin-hw2/README.md

-# Homework 2
+# Homework 3

-This is my submission of homework 2
+This is my submission of homework 3

-- [x] Basic part: Implement authentication feature
+- [x] Basic part
-  - [x] Listen on localhost:5000
-  - [x] Render authentication form at <http://localhost:5000/>
-  - [x] Redirect user to profile page if successfully authenticated
+  - [x] A public "Story" page where everyone can see all blog posts
-  - [x] Show profile page for authenticated user only at <http://localhost:5000/profile>
+  - [x] Only authenticated user can add new post
-  - [x] User name and password are stored in Mongodb

-- [x] Advanced part:
+- [x] Advanced part
-  - [x] Implement feature that allows users to create new account, profile will be shown with data respected to each account.
-  - [x] Implement password hashing, logout and password change features
-  - [x] Allow users to update profile picture (new user will have a default profile picture)
-  - [x] Allow users to update profile information
+  - [x] Post can have a theme image (and author name if your app is multi-user)
+  - [x] Add visibility of the post (public/private) so guest can see only public posts (authenticated user can see his/her own private/public posts)
+  - [ ] Deploy your app using docker-compose (docker-compose.yaml will be evaluated)

-- [ ] Challenging part:
+- [ ] Challenging part
-  - [ ] Implement notification, an active user will receive notification when a new account is created.
+  - [ ] Implement editing and deleting post feature
+  - [ ] "Story" page automatically check and update for new posts

 ## Prerequisites